telerik/blazor-docs/knowledge-base/fileselect-autofac.md

 ## Solution

-To avoid the error, disable implicit parameters from services in Blazor hub configuration:
+To avoid the error, disable implicit parameters from services in the Blazor hub configuration:

 >caption Program.cs